dselivanov/spark/examples/src/main/scala/org/apache/spark/examples/fastals/readme.md

 # FastALS

-For example, the following code fits a model using squared error loss and quadratic regularization with `rank=5` on the matrix `A`:
+For example, the following code fits a model outputting `ms` and `us` as the factors:

     // Iteratively update movies then users
     for (iter <- 1 to ITERATIONS) {